Welcome to Cornea by Kane, your trusted source for an honest opinion about your eyes.

-Pre-treat with hypertonic salt eye drops and/or eye ointments
+Pre-treat your eye with hypertonic salt eye drops or ointments

 Using Muro 128 eye drops or eye ointment prior to your procedure can help reduce any pre-existing cornea swelling and maximize the speed of your vision recovery after surgery.
 Almost every cornea swells some after cataract surgery, so it is a good idea to reduce as much of that swelling ahead of time as possible.

-Consider electing to have Femtosecond Laser Assisted Cataract Surgery (FLACS)
+Consider having Femtosecond Laser Assisted Cataract Surgery (FLACS)

 A study in the Journal of Cataract & Refractive Surgery from July 2018 by Fan, Wei et. al. compared conventional cataract surgery to Femtosecond laser-assisted cataract surgery for Fuchs’ Dystrophy patients.
 They found that the femtosecond laser surgery patients needed less energy to remove the cataract and had less endothelial cell loss afterward.
 They also found that while both groups had swelling in the cornea after surgery, the FLACS group had less swelling compared to the standard cataract surgery group.
 These findings suggest that FLACS can reduce the risk of persistent corneal edema or needing additional surgery afterward for Fuchs’ patients.